mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 two avatars, a countdown timer, and a hot-potato/ball that explodes.

-The objective of the game is to either score a goal by aiming the ball into the oponents net, or having the time expire and the ball explode on the oponent's side of the field.
+The objective of the game is to either score a goal by aiming the ball into the opponent's net, or having the time expire and the ball explode on the opponent's side of the field.

 Live site [link](https://mordes89.github.io/EXPLODING-HOT-POTATO-SOCCER-/)